dinesh-dot-com/Botpress_Chatbot_Integration_with_Nextcloud/README.md

 STEP 3:
 -------
 Create a separate Linux Cli and Build a Sample <html> file and name it index.html.
-Past the Script URL get from the bot press web chat into Body like
+Paste the Script URL get from the bot press web chat into Body like
 ![Screenshot (214)](https://user-images.githubusercontent.com/105905278/211250236-37f447dd-3679-423c-bbdb-7c77d2271258.jpg)